 - The DDSLs are trained to the same level as the School's DSL.
-Robert Upton and Claire Thompson [DDSL's] last undertook DSL Refresher Training in November 2019.
-Emma Sewell last undertook DSL training in October 2019 and Clare Boyd in June 2019.
-Laura Ball qualified as a DDSL in October 2020. - Their role is to work with, deputise, support and advise the DSL on all matters relating to Safeguarding and Child Protection. - On the occasion the DSL is unavailable, each DSL will deputise and follow the job description as outlined in 4.2.
+Robert Upton and Claire Thompson [DDSL's] last undertook DSL Refresher Training with HSCP in March 2022.
+Emma Sewell last undertook DSL training in January 2021 [Refresher Training to be undertaken on December 8th 2022] and Clare Boyd in November 2020 [Refresher training to be undertaken in November 2022].
+Laura Ball undertook DSL Refresher Training on October 19th 2022. - Their role is to work with, deputise, support and advise the DSL on all matters relating to Safeguarding and Child Protection. - On the occasion the DSL is unavailable, each DDSL will deputise and follow the job description as outlined in 4.2.